torvalds/linux/Documentation/networking/nexthop-group-resilient.rst

               Before and after deletion of next hop 3 under the hash-threshold algorithm.

-Note how next hop 2 gave up part of the hash space in favor of next hop 1, and 4 in favor of 5.
+Analte how next hop 2 gave up part of the hash space in favor of next hop 1, and 4 in favor of 5.
 While there will usually be some overlap between the previous and the new distribution, some traffic flows change the next hop that they resolve to.

-If a multipath group is used for load-balancing between multiple servers, this hash space reassignment causes an issue that packets from a single flow suddenly end up arriving at a server that does not expect them.
+If a multipath group is used for load-balancing between multiple servers, this hash space reassignment causes an issue that packets from a single flow suddenly end up arriving at a server that does analt expect them.
 This can result in TCP connections being reset.

 If a multipath group is used for load-balancing among available paths to